Monkeystation/photanol-com/src/pages/index.md

         Technology Officer "
       description_full: >-
-        Currently Photanol has its own R&D facilities at the Amsterdam Science Park, Prodock Amsterdam and they are starting up their new demonstration plant at Chemie Park Delfzijl, in close cooperation with Nouryon.
-In 2021 this plant will produce the first
+        Currently Photanol has its own R&D facilities at the Amsterdam Science Park, Prodock Amsterdam and we are starting up our new demonstration plant at Chemie Park Delfzijl, in close cooperation with Nouryon.
+In 2021 this plant will produce the first Photanol products, as preparation for the next phase towards commercial production 2024.

-        Photanol products, as preparation for the next phase towards commercial production 2024.
-In order to bring their Technology and Research & Development to the next stage, we are searching for a professional and entrepreneurial Chief Technology Officer.
+        In order to bring our Technology and Research & Development to the next stage, we are searching for a professional and entrepreneurial Chief Technology Officer.

         #### POSITION